 - Professionals wishing to immerse themselves in organizational and management theory and best practices applied to libraries will find a home in the Library Organization and Management Section (LOMS).

 - The Measurement, Assessment and Evaluation Section (MAES) explores the practical applications of collecting data that improve libraries.

-LLAMA’s diverse programs offered during the ALA conferences are excellent opportunities for learning and exchanging ideas with colleagues.
+Education programs, both at ALA conferences and online offer excellent opportunities for learning and exchanging ideas with colleagues

 - Educational programs offer opportunities for learning and discussion on cutting-edge issues and developments in the library world.

 - Outstanding preconferences and institutes give intensive training by experts in topics central to library management and administration Recent topics include fundraising, managing libraries in times of crisis and the joy of publishing.